1 O sing to the LORD a new song. Sing to the LORD, all the earth.

 11 Let the heavens rejoice, and let the earth be glad.
 Let the sea roar, and its fullness.

 12 Let the field be joyful, and all that is in it.
-Then all the trees of the wood shall rejoice before the LORD.
+Then all the trees of the forest shall rejoice before the LORD.

 13 For he comes, for he comes to judge the earth.
 He will judge the world with righteousness, and the people with his truth.